The Recording Academy

-The Recording Academy (formally the National Academy of Recording Arts and Sciences; abbreviated NARAS) is an American learned academy of musicians, producers, recording engineers, and other musical professionals.
-It is famous for its Grammy Awards, which recognize achievements in the music industry of songs and music which are popular worldwide.
+National Academy of Recording Arts & Sciences, Inc. (NARAS), doing business as The Recording Academy, is an American learned academy of musicians, producers, recording engineers, and other musical professionals.
+It is widely known for its Grammy Awards, which recognize achievements in the music industry of songs and music that are popular worldwide.
 The Recording Academy is a founding partner of the Grammy Museum, a non-profit organization whose stated mission is preserving and educating about music history and significance.
 The Recording Academy also founded MusiCares, a charity with the stated goal of impacting the health and welfare of the music community.
 The Recording Academy's advocacy team lobbies for music creators' rights at the local, state, and federal levels.

 History

 The origin of the academy dates back to the beginning of the 1950s Hollywood Walk of Fame project.
 The Hollywood Chamber of Commerce asked the help of major recording industry executives in compiling a list of people in the music business who should be honored by Walk of Fame stars.
 The music committee, made up of these executives, compiled a list, but as they worked, they realized there were many more talented industry people who would not qualify to be recognized with a Hollywood Boulevard bronze star.

 The founding committee members included Jesse Kaye, MGM Records; Lloyd Dunn and Richard Jones, Capitol Records; Sonny Burke and Milt Gabler, Decca Records; Dennis Farnon, RCA Records; and Axel Stordahl, Paul Weston, and Doris Day from Columbia Records.
 This was the start of the academy and also of the Grammy Awards.

 The Recording Academy was formally established in 1957.

-The 1st Annual Grammy Awards was held simultaneously in two locations on May 4, 1959 - Beverly Hilton Hotel in Beverly Hills California, and Park Sheraton Hotel in New York City, and 28 Grammys were awarded.
+The 1st Annual Grammy Awards was held simultaneously in two locations on May 4, 1959 – Beverly Hilton Hotel in Beverly Hills, California, and Park Sheraton Hotel in New York City, and 28 Grammys were awarded.
 The number of awards given grew and fluctuated over the years with categories added and removed, at one time reaching over 100.
 The second Grammy Awards, also held in 1959, was the first ceremony to be televised, but the ceremony was not aired live until the 13th Annual Grammy Awards in 1971.

 In 1997, the Recording Academy under Michael Greene launched The Latin Recording Academy, which produces the Latin Grammy Awards.
 Neil Portnow later served as president and CEO of the academy from 2002 to 2019.
 Deborah Dugan was his replacement, taking over on August 1, 2019. and is the first woman to lead the organization.
-Dugan was removed from her position on January 16, 2020 after organizational claims of misconduct against her assistant, though she claimed she was ousted while experiencing conflicts in trying to reform the organization and other matters were revealed to her, including a sexual assault claim from an artist against Portnow.
+Dugan was removed from her position on January 16, 2020 after organizational claims of misconduct against her assistant, though she claimed she was ousted while experiencing conflicts in trying to reform the organization, and other matters were revealed to her, including a sexual assault claim from an artist against Portnow.
 Harvey Mason Jr. held interim president/CEO duties for the organization from 2020 to 2021.
 He was named CEO in June 2021.

-Since Mason’s tenure, the Recording Academy has established the following initiatives:
+Since Mason's tenure, the Recording Academy has established the following initiatives: